-The Big Agnes Blacktail 2 is a lightweight 2 person backpacking tent that is perfect for anyone looking to get their hands on a high quality tent with low weight and an affordable price (you can purchase the Blacktail 2 on Amazon for $250).
+The Big Agnes Blacktail 2 is a lightweight two-person backpacking tent in the Big Agnes Blacktail lineup.
+This tent is perfect for anyone looking to get their hands on a high-quality tent with low weight and an affordable price.

-We recently took two of the Blacktail 2’s out on our trip to the Boundary Waters Canoe Area (you can read about our entire trip here) in northern Minnesota and found that it was the perfect tent for our trip.
+We recently took two of the Blacktail 2’s out on a trip to the Boundary Waters Canoe Area in northern Minnesota and found that it was the perfect tent for our trip.

 Prepping For Our Trip

-The trip was a 5 day four night adventure where weight was a big concern since we had many long portages planned, one nearly two miles over a rough and steep terrain.
+The trip was a five-day four-night adventure where weight was a big concern since we had many long portages planned, one nearly two miles over a rough and steep terrain.